PineappleOrca/movies_database/README.md

 - [ ] **Maybe look at a proper front end in Typescript/React or something along those lines

 ## 🛠️ Known Bugs
-- [ ] I'm sure there are some I haven't fully tested them!
+- [ ] Cold Start problem (i.e. new user) , need to fix code to handle new starts well.

 ## 🧱 Tech Stack